S2O: Static to Openable Enhancement for Articulated 3D Objects: Motion prediction details

 To determine if the axis is on the front face or the back face, we check its alignment with the base part.
 We observe that in most cases, the motion axis should also be very close to the edges of the base part.
 Leveraging this observation, our heuristic determines whether the front face or the back face of the openable part is closer to the edges in the bounding box of the base part.

 After selecting the face, we still have four edges from which to choose.
 To handle this choice, we follow a geometric heuristic that finds the handle position first, and sets the axis line on the opposite edge of the handle position.
 To determine the handle position, we leverage the assumption that the handle geometry is more complex compared to the whole openable part.
 There are mainly two cases: the handle is raised (e.g., the door of the cabinet) or concave (e.g., the door of the washing machine).
 In both cases, there is some asymmetry in the geometry.
 We detect this asymmetry by binning vertex densities from front to back and then locate the handle position accordingly.
+We check the number of points in each bin to detect the handle and infer the edge that serves as the motion axis, and applying symmetry-based reasoning to select direction and origin for revolute joints.